 Learning the trumps first serves other purposes as well.
 The Major Arcana are the most important section of the deck, and it is therefore most important to know these cards first.
 They tell the story of the Fool’s journey, as he progresses through the various stages of growth and understanding, both interacting with and becoming the other majors as he makes his way through life.
 Understanding the higher secrets of the deck is therefore crucial to any student of tarot.

-Majors-only reading is certainly not just for beginners though.
-Accomplished readers may wish to narrow their focus to just the Majors for readings about higher, that is, more spiritual concerns.
-Instead of offering the RWS deck for the default Majors-only readings (as its prime contribution to the tarot structure is its unique Minors), readings if you do not select a deck on this page will default to the Oswald Wirth deck, which is only composed of trumps.
-Indeed, there are a great many artists who create a deck of tarot trumps with no intention of completing the deck.
+Majors-only reading is certainly not just for beginners, though.
+Accomplished readers may wish to narrow their focus to just the majors for readings about higher, that is, more spiritual concerns.
+If you do not select a deck, readings default to the Oswald Wirth deck, which is only composed of trumps.
+Indeed, there have been many artists to create a deck of tarot trumps with no intention of completing a full deck.